valchkou/cassandra-driver-mapping/README.md

 		// public getters/setters ...
 	}
 ```
-You can populate this object from ResultSet which has 'name' and 'age' columns.
+You can populate this object from ResultSet with 'name' and 'age' columns.
 If ResultSet has other columns they will be ignored and no errors will be thrown.
 ```java
 	ResultSet rs = session.execute("SELECT name, age, birth_date, salary FROM person");